Closing the Achievement Gap: 10 Strategies for School and District Leaders

 Review the curriculum that teachers are using in the classroom.
 This can help to identify gaps that need addressing by adding or revising resources.

-Additionally, conduct a needs assessments to identify areas where students require additional support.
+Additionally, conduct a needs assessment to identify areas where students require additional support.
 This can include academic, social, and emotional needs.

 Identifying areas for improvement and the specific students requiring extra help ensures that interventions are data-driven and tailored to meet the specific needs of struggling students.
 Specific and targeted strategies will help in closing the achievement gap and improve student outcomes.